 - a.
 Review the document from a student point of view.
 Is it in language and does it have formatting that makes it easy for a student to understand the information you are sharing?
+What do you think about the length?
 Will a student want to read this? - b.
 Have someone else look at your syllabus.
 Editing always makes any document better, and it's hard to see errors in our own work.
 Another person can also help you see unwelcoming or confusing language that you didn't intend. - c.
 Think about different styles of your syllabus.
 There is not only one "right" way to compose a syllabus - a.
 Consider a liquid syllabus, which is mobile friendly and fully accessible.
 What is a liquid syllabus?
 See this video explanation and an example of a liquid syllabus using google sites - b.
-Here is an article on syllabus makeovers, showing the use of graphics and other design features: https://nobaproject.com/blog/2019-03-06-give-your-syllabus-a-makeover-and-watch-your-classroom-transform
+Here is an article on syllabus makeovers, showing the use of graphics and other design features:

-Required Syllabus Elements1:
+Required Syllabus Elements - more information: